fbpx

 Read on to find out.

-What is converting a leasehold to freehold?
+Converting a leasehold to freehold

 Almost all properties in the UK are either one of the following ownership types:

-Using a Section 13 notice
+Section 13 notice

 You usually convert a leasehold into freehold using a ‘Section 13 notice’.